 4. Continuously monitor your vendors with risk surveillance feeds

 Take the guesswork out of vendor risk management with real-time information about your third-party relationships.
-If a vendor’s status changes, your business can receive instant alerts - allowing you to communicate with Legal and set risk mitigation strategies in motion.
+If a vendor’s status changes, your business can receive instant alerts about their risk profile - allowing you to communicate with Legal and set risk mitigation strategies in motion.
 This immediate view of vendor changes allows your business to act swiftly and put preventative measures in place.

 Some vendor management software comes with integrated risk data.
 Access compliance history, litigation issues and credit profiles for your vendors, so you can continuously monitor your relationships and make informed decisions about their ongoing nature."

 Your entire organisation can make use of this data.
 Legal and Finance teams can access real-time information stored directly against records to inform decision-making.
-Whether you’re looking to consolidate your vendor base, renegotiate existing deals or introduce a new vendor to your business, vendor risk management software can deliver the best insights.
+Whether you’re looking to consolidate your vendor base, renegotiate existing deals or introduce a new vendor to your business, dedicated software can deliver the best insights.

 Gatekeeper's integrated risk feeds mean you're always in the know about your vendors

-5. Monitor and optimise vendor performance for better outcomes
+5. Monitor and optimise Third-party performance for better outcomes

 Open and collaborative relationships with your vendors will lead to partnerships built on trust and confidence.
 Clarifying expectations through a list of key performance indicators and obligations, often defined during the negotiation process, will help all parties to understand how the success of the relationship is defined.

-Poor vendor performance can lead to contract breaches and disputes - which can lead to costly resolutions.
+Poor performance can lead to third-party risk such as contract breaches and disputes - which can lead to costly resolutions.
 Time and money can be lost to resolving poor performance, while your business may experience operational disruption.
 Mitigating these risks requires ongoing monitoring, analysis and communication with vendors.

-Vendor management software provides automated surveys and scorecards that give stakeholders a chance to review third-party performance."
+Gatekeeper provides automated surveys and scorecards that give stakeholders a a chance to complete a vendor assessment on performance."

 The outcomes can be easily visualised, measured and analysed with data-driven dashboards.